DvectorPrime/lendiq/README.md

 The raw historical credit dataset used to train this model was heavily skewed (a massive majority of loans were repaid).
 In such environments, standard "accuracy" metrics are dangerously misleading.

 ### Current Model Performance
 The current `v4` iteration of the XGBoost model sits at a **0.672 ROC-AUC score**.
 While hyperparameter tuning and early stopping were employed, the inherent data imbalance creates an upper ceiling on performance without losing calibration.
-This reflects a truthful evaluation of the model.
 You can view the progression of the model's performance across three versions in the `ml-service/notebooks` directory.

 ### SHAP Pipeline Constraints
 Integrating SHAP with a standard `scikit-learn` pipeline (`StandardScaler` -> `XGBClassifier`) presents technical hurdles, as SHAP explainers do not natively read through transformation pipelines smoothly.
 A technical workaround was implemented in the API to manually extract the transformer step, scale the incoming data, and feed the raw numpy arrays directly into the SHAP TreeExplainer.